This flavorful cabbage stir-fry makes the perfect side dish for any Asian-style meal.

-This dish doesn’t look like much in the photos, I know, but it’s one of my favorite vegetable side dishes these days.
+This cabbage stir-fry is one of my favorite vegetable side dishes these days.
 It's just so very flavorful!

 Another good reason to make it often is that it's VERY easy to make - it's literally ready in minutes.